2885 Trophy Park Drive, Trophy Club, TX 76262 | Get Directions

-A great fact about disc golf and course design is that it is not destructive to nature.
+The disc golf course design is arranged in such a manner to preserve the wildlife and nature that grows alongside the course.
 Unlike golf, disc golf utilizes the natural landscape to build courses.
 Trees can make great obstacles and mandatories.
 Hills and turns can make a hole interesting and requires players to think about how to best approach the basket.

 Disc Golfers visiting Trophy Club park to play on the 18-hole course will need to bring their own equipment; Trophy Club Park does not rent equipment.
 Staff apologizes for any inconvenience this may cause.

 In order to play disc golf, players need at least 3 disc golf discs (preferably 6), a bag to carry your discs, some course-appropriate accessories (water, snacks, disc retriever, towel, mini marker disc, sharpie), and a good local course to play disc golf on.